Ranga Nath Poudyal

-Ranga Nath Poudyal Atreya (रङ्गनाथ पौड्याल आत्रेय) popularly known as Ranganath Pandit was the Mukhtiyar of Nepal from 1837 December to 1838 August and in 1840 November for about 2–3 weeks.
+Ranga Nath Poudyal Atreya (रङ्गनाथ पौड्याल आत्रेय) popularly known as Ranga Nath Pandit, was a Nepalese statesman who served as the Mukhtiyar (equivalent to Prime Minister) of Kingdom of Nepal from December 1837 to August 1838, and again in November 1840 for about 2–3 weeks.
 He was the first Brahmin Prime Minister of Nepal.

 Early life

-Ranga Nath Poudyal Atreya was born in 1773 A.D. at Makhantole Kathmandu to Pandit Brajnath Atreya, who was a prominent courtier in the palace who was later exiled to Benaras.
-He was a Bahun by ethnicity.
-Ranga Nath Poudyal Atreya spent his childhood years in Benares, where he mastered Sanskrit.
-He was granted the title "Pandit Raj" by the then king of Benares.
+Ranga Nath Poudyal was born in 1773 A.D. in Makhan Tole, Kathmandu to his father Vrajanath Poudyal, a prominent courtier in the palace who was later exiled to Varanasi.
+He belonged to Bahun community by ethnicity.
+Ranga Nath Poudyal spent his childhood years in Varanasi, where he attained mastery Sanskrit.
+In recognition of his scholarship, he was honored with the title "Pandit Raj" by the then king of Varanasi.